 Presented by Professor Mary Crock, Immigration Lawyer, Professor, The University of Sydney

-- Mandatory cancellation
+- Consequences of cancellation

 Presented by Simon Jeans, Principal, Jeans Lawyers; Accredited Specialist in Immigration Law; Best Lawyers 2024, Immigration Law